Web Player API

 Returns: JSON string representation of the attribute value.

-const jsonString = app.getAttributeViaStringify("basicShape#1", "customData");
+const jsonString = player.getAttributeViaStringify("basicShape#1", "customData");

 const data = JSON.parse(jsonString);